LeonGuertler/LeonGuertler.github.io/_posts/2025-07-19-neurips-competition.md

 print(f"\nSaved -> eval_results/{FILE_NAME}")
 ```

 This is a minimally edited version of the `offline_eval.py` script we provide in textarena.
-Running this will take a while (depending on how many games and which opponent you select it can take 2+h; would be much faster if you run it in parallel, but we haven't added that yet) and will both pretty-print and store the final results.
+Running this will take a while (depending on how many games and which opponent you select it can take 2h or so; would be much faster if you run it in parallel, but we haven't added that yet) and will both pretty-print and store the final results.

 ```
 === Evaluation Summary ===